Urban-Analytics/INTEGRATE/docs/presentations/AGILE2025/agile-2025.md

 # Presentation at AGILE 2025 in Dresden

 [Agile](https://agile-gi.eu/) is the Association of Geographic Information Laboratories in Europe.
-The 28th annual conference took place from 25th to 29th August 2025 at Delft University of Technology, the Netherlands.
+The 28th annual conference took place from 10th to 13th June 2025 at Dresden University of Technology, Germany.
 The theme was “Geographic Information Science responding to Global Challenges".

 <ins> Lex presented the following papers: </ins>